Medication Search - Victrelis Triple

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Victrelis Triple medication come in?
+What form(s) does Victrelis Triple come in?

 Victrelis Triple is no longer being manufactured for sale in Canada.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

-How should I use the Victrelis Triple medication?
+How should I use Victrelis Triple?

 This medication is available as a package containing boceprevir capsules, peginterferon alfa-2b injections, and ribavirin capsules.